top of page

 First of all, the guys working for VeriTech in Lab 14b kept sneaking these little wasplike things into our lunchboxes that would screech out towards our faces and explode in a shower of pink glitter, rendering our food inedible.
 So then naturally we’d retaliate with these little segmented wormy things that we hid under their toilet seats, that would squirt black ink into their underwear as soon as they sat down.
 We’d bump into them in the car park after work and get them into gentle headlocks, saying things like, “Grr, don’t ever ruin my lunch again, ha ha.”
 They’d present us with their laundry bills and say things like, “Seriously guys, we can’t afford another pair of ruined pants,” and we’d all laugh together.
 Our Supervisors tolerated it because it was mostly done on our own time, and it helped us all hone our engineering skills for our actual project work.

 Of course it escalated: the building was home to some of the brightest, most mischievous young minds in the nation.
 The whizz-kids from BioSurge in 12c got wind of the pranks and so one morning our entire second-floor corridor was carpeted with thousands of ultra-realistic slugs which, when you stood too close to them, honked like foghorns.
-There was no way to clear them up and we had to promise to clean their lab every night for two weeks to get the deactivation codes.

-The farting Robo-Bats - self-explanatory - that was us.
+The farting Robo-Bats—self-explanatory—that was us.
 The cockroaches programmed to seek out human buttocks and latch themselves on with their tickly, feathery mandibles.
 The tadpoles released into our watercoolers that made everything taste like bubblegum for several months.
 The goose-stepping Barbie dolls with kitchen knives instead of arms, which caused serious injury to Widdowson’s shins.
 He was signed off for several weeks, and a shroud of comradely silence descended upon every lab when the Supervisors launched their investigation.

 Then at Halloween, the final straw: as the sun went down, the deadbolts on the front doors clicked shut and, staggering out of Lab 14b: four children, their silicone faces smiling, cherubic in their fine detail, their heads balanced precariously as lollipops on chrome skeleton bodies.
 ‘Mama, mama,’ they cried, ‘papa, papa,’ as they chased us up and down the staircases, occasionally catching us and gripping us in bruising embraces, smothering us with wet kisses.
 They were relentless, and none of us slept that night.
 They hurled themselves, shrieking, off the roof just before work the next morning.